 What this means is that these two aspects of the communication should be distinguished:

-- Control of the gimbal: The serial communication allows us to control the orientation of the gimbal, such as the tilt and pan of the camera, with higher precision than possible with the standard inputs, and gives access to all other features of the STorM32 controller, such as triggering a camera, executing on-board scripts, and so on.
+- Control and operation of the gimbal: The serial communication allows us to control the orientation of the gimbal, such as the tilt and pan of the camera, with higher precision than possible with the standard inputs, and gives us access to all other features of the STorM32 controller, such as triggering a camera, executing on-board scripts, and so on.
 It also allows the STorM32 to feed back information to the flight controller and ground control station, such as the actual camera orientation.
 Advanced operation modes such as follow me, smart shots, or object tracking, also fall into this category.

-- Improved stabilization: In addition, the serial link is used to transfer dedicated data from the flight controller to the STorM32 controller, which helps it achieving better and more precise stabilization, and hence better videos.
+- Improved performance: In addition, the serial link is used to transfer dedicated low-level data from the flight controller to the STorM32 controller, which helps it achieving better and more precise stabilization, and hence better videos.
 The two main features are the Yaw Drift Compensation and Horizon Drift Compensation mentioned before, but other innovative features may become possible in future.